 Jerry Rice is the greatest receiver in NFL history and arguably one of the top football players of all-time.
 He currently holds most of the NFL receiving records and although he played for multiple teams near the end of his career, he will always be thought of as a member of the San Francisco 49ers.
 Tremendous individual success and team success with the 49ers have made Jerry Rice cards some of the best collecting options among retired football players.

 With a playing career that began in 1985 and stretched out to 2005, Jerry Rice has plenty of card options to collect.
-However, since that includes the junk wax era of the late-80's and early-90's, many of the the top Jerry Rice cards came at the onset of his career and well after it ended.
+However, since that includes the "junk wax era" of the late-'80s and early-'90s, many of the top Jerry Rice cards came at the onset of his career and well after it ended.

-The following list takes a look at ten of the top Jerry Rice cards available.
-The full Jerry Rice profile can be seen here.
+The following list takes a look at some of the best Jerry Rice cards available.

 The oldest and most valuable Jerry Rice card is his only official rookie card.
 The 1986 Topps card design may not wow anyone, but centering issues make Mint and Gem Mint copies a premium collectible.
-Despite that, there is decent supply available, so ungraded copies can be found for under $20.
+Despite that, there is still a decent supply available, so ungraded copies can be found for reasonable amounts.

 Although not as popular as the 1986 Topps, another Jerry Rice card was issued in 1986.
 These McDonald’s cards represent an additional opportunity for collectors to grab an early, albeit oddball, Jerry Rice card.
 The full set includes 24 cards, and McDonald’s locations in the San Francisco area released them over multiple weeks.